-The Pupil Premium is additional funding that is paid to schools in respect of their disadvantaged pupils.
+The Pupil Premium is additional funding for publicly funded schools in England to raise the attainment of disadvantaged pupils of all abilities.
 Schools receive this funding to support their eligible pupils and narrow the attainment gap between them and their peers.

 Other Government funding for disadvantaged pupils

-Ofsted and Pupil Premium
+Pupil Premium Guide

-How can we support you in raising achievement for disadvantaged pupils?
+How we can support you in raising achievement for disadvantaged pupils